rkcosmos/Data-Analyst-Nanodegree-Udacity/P6-Data-Visualization/README.md

 Map is too small, it is hard to click province.
 If possible, percent increase/decrease from previous year should be shown.
 A table showing which province get the most budget is a good addition.

+####Commenter 4:

+The visualization is great.
+Some minor suggestions:

+1. Make axes lines a little bit lighter
+2. Start y-axis from zero
+3. Add some textual description of the visualization

 ##Resources

 - javascript